• Skip to primary navigation

 3. You don't want to over-fill the cups of the pan.
 With the 1 ¾-inch ice cream scoop, the cups are half filled.

 4. The purpose of heating the sugar and lemon juice is to dissolve the sugar, not cook the lemon juice.
-In the microwave, you only need about a minute for the sugar to be dissolved.
+You only need about a minute in the microwave to dissolve the sugar.

 Nutrition